By PPMAG | May 31, 2017

 - Checked their time allotment and determined how much time each project has to present.
 Remember to include time for speaker introductions and questions.

-- Emailed their presenters with relevant advance information, including the location of the room they are using, confirm AV requests, and their time allotment and a strong recommendation to practice in order to stay within their time limit.
+- Emailed their presenters with relevant advance information, including the location of the room they are using, confirm AV, and their time allotment and a strong recommendation to practice in order to stay within their time limit.

-By one week prior ot the conference, Session Chairs should have:
+By one week prior ot the conference, Session Chairs should:

-- Verified speakers’ needs and communicated any special to the coordinator or LAC.
+- Verify speakers’ needs and communicate any special needs to the coordinator or LAC.

-- Gathered speakers’ brief bios and confirmed their affiliations.
+- Gather speakers’ brief bios and confirm their affiliations.

-- Reminded speakers about uploading presentations to OpenConf with instructions.
+- Remind speakers about uploading presentations to the conference archive.

-- Reminded speakers to bring a back-up electronic copy AND a print copy of their presentation (should technology fail).
+- Remind speakers to bring a back-up electronic copy AND a print copy of their presentation (should technology fail).
 Recommend selecting open formats or compatible formats.

-- Decided on whether questions will be taken during or at the end of the session.
+- Decide on whether questions will be taken during or at the end of the session.

 By the opening reception, Session Chairs should have tried to meet with their speakers.

-By the day of their session, Session Chairs should have:
+By the day of their session, Session Chairs should:

-- Introduced themselves to the room monitor (typically from host institution to help with AV and other issues).
+- Introduce themselves to the room monitor (typically from the host institution to help with AV and other issues).
 Note not always available but should know who their local IT help is.

 - Arrive 20 minutes early and load any presentations that could not be sent ahead of time.

-By two weeks post conference, Session Chairs should have:
+By two weeks post conference, Session Chairs should:

-- Uploaded or ensured that all of their presenters uploaded their presentation files into OpenConf for inclusion in the conference archive.
+- Upload or ensure that all of their presenters uploaded their presentation files into the conference archive.

 Birds of a Feather Coordinator Duties